 Genital herpes is extremely common and can be caused by either HSV-1 or HSV-2.
 80%-90% of people who have herpes have no idea that they carry the virus, because they have no noticeable symptoms.
 Often herpes symptoms are mild and infrequent and easily mistaken for something else, such as a vaginal infection, jock itch, ingrown hair, or razor burn.
-Most doctors do NOT include a blood test for herpes when they are testing their patients for other common STD’s.
+Also – believe it or not, most doctors do NOT include a blood test for herpes when they are testing their patients for other common STD’s.
 Unless you ask specifically for a type-specific IgG herpes blood test for both HSV-1 and HSV-2, it is unlikely that your doctor has ever tested you for herpes.

 Studies estimate that over 60% of Americans acquire HSV-1 as children, from being kissed by a parent, relative, or friend who has no idea that they have the virus or can spread it.
 HSV-1 is commonly known to cause occasional cold sores around the mouth.
 HSV-1 is also the cause of more than half of all new cases of genital herpes, largely due to the popularity of oral sex.
 Over 16% of Americans (ages 14-49) have HSV-2, but in women the percent is more like 20% (1 in 5).
-Based on these studies, over 30% of Americans have either HSV-1 or HSV-2 genitally, but most don’t know it.
+Based on these studies, mosr American adults have either or both HSV-1 or HSV-2, but most don’t know it.

 The absence of any symptoms does NOT indicate the absence of a sexually transmitted infection.
 Herpes and many other STIs often have no noticeable symptoms and the carriers honestly have no idea that they have an STI.
 I may have acquired genital herpes before I met you.
 I may have acquired genital herpes after I met you.
 Who knows – I may have even acquired genital herpes from YOU, without anyone having any noticeable symptoms.
 The bottom line, is that you should get tested for and become educated about genital herpes.